 Congress.
-Support responsive legislative processes characterized by accountability, representativeness, decision-making capability and effective performance.
+Support responsive legislative processes characterized by accountability, representativeness, decision-making capability, effective performance, and transparency.

 The Presidency.
 Promote a dynamic balance of power between the executive and legislative branches within the framework set by the Constitution.

 Privatization

 Ensure transparency, accountability, positive community impact and preservation of the common good when considering the transfer of governmental services, assets and/or functions to the private sector.